 - Blood tests.
 Blood may be checked for the bacteria.
 Other blood tests may be done to look for other signs of infection.

-How are meningococcal infections treated in a child?
+How is meningococcal infection treated in a child?

 Treatment is needed right away.
 Your child will need to be in a hospital for treatment.
 Antibiotics are given through an IV.
 If a child has severe allergies to penicillin, other antibiotics may be used to treat the infection.
 Antibiotic therapy is done for 5 to 7 days.
 A child in the hospital will be isolated for 24 hours after antibiotics have been started.

 Other treatments are aimed at treating the symptoms.
 A child with severe infection may need extra (supplemental) oxygen or be put on a ventilator to help with breathing.

-What are possible complications of meningococcal infections in a child?
+What are possible complications of meningococcal infection in a child?

 Meningitis can lead to coma and death.
 Meningococcemia can lead to shock.
 This is a life-threatening condition.
 It causes very low blood pressure.
 Not enough blood flows to organs such as the kidneys, liver, and brain.
 Some children will have a lack of blood flow to the fingers, toes, and other parts of their limbs.
 This causes a deadening of these tissues that might lead to amputation.

-How can I help prevent meningococcal infections in my child?
+How can I help prevent meningococcal infection in my child?

 MenACWY.
 The CDC advises that all children 11 to 18 years old have the meningococcal conjugate vaccine (MenACWY).
 The MenACWY is given to children between 11 and 12 years of age, with a booster at age 16.
 If the vaccine was not given at age 11 to 12, it should be given when starting high school, with a booster dose a few years later.
 Certain high-risk babies and young children may also be advised to get the vaccine.